LizaTalkachova/Apify-Home-Assignment/README.md

 ## 🛠️ Do you want to build your own scraper?

 Are you missing data that you want to receive?
 You can always build your own scraper and customize it in any way you want!
 We have various [scraper templates](https://apify.com/templates) in Python, JavaScript, and TypeScript.
 Alternatively, you can write a scraper from scratch using the [Crawlee open-source library](https://crawlee.dev/?__hstc=160404322.714e024ea435b45bf9bb4b97d451f918.1740165708053.1741394980816.1741471921677.6&__hssc=160404322.1.1741471921677&__hsfp=2141725003&_gl=1*qmwqwp*_gcl_au*NjA3NjA4OTEwLjE3NDAxNjU3MDY.*_ga*ODIwNzM3OTg5LjE3NDAxNjU3MDc.*_ga_62P18XN9NS*MTc0MTU0OTQ4MC45LjEuMTc0MTU1MTIwMy4zMi4xLjE3MjIxMTcxMjc.).
-Keeping it private or publish in Apify Store is completely up to you.
+Keeping it private or publishing it in the Apify Store is completely up to you.
 If you would like us to make a custom solution for you, don't hesitate to [reach out to us](https://apify.com/contact).

 ## 🩹 Do you need help?